Hendrix-CS/csci151/labs/sortimator.md

         and `midpoint` indices to structure the recursive calls properly.
     -   Merge together the two sorted subarrays.

-To complete this method, we need a `merge(ArrayList<E> array, int start, int end)` method.
+To complete this method, we need a `void merge(ArrayList<E> array, int start, int end)` method.
 The most straightforward implementation involves using a Queue.
-In Java 19, you should use the [ArrayDeque](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/util/ArrayDeque.html) a double-ended queue which can be found in the `java.util` package:
+In Java 21, you should use the [ArrayDeque](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/ArrayDeque.html) a double-ended queue which can be found in the `java.util` package:

 -   `add()` each element of the first half of the subarray into a queue.
 -   `add()` each element of the second half of the subarray into a different